forestsim-mtu/forestsim/documentation/Getting Started.md

 6. The directory you wish to download the repository to, or leave the default suggestion in place and click "Next".
 7. Eclipse will work for a bit downloading the repository, once it is complete the option to "Import Existing Eclipse Projects" will appear, click "Next" and then "Finish".

 Once complete, the ForestSim project will appear in the "Package Explorer" and Eclipse will start attempting to build the project.
-A red exclamation mark (<span style="color:red">!</span>) may appear indicating that the project still needs to be configured.
+A red exclamation mark (!) may appear indicating that the project still needs to be configured.
 The first step is to ensure that the libraries supplied are registered with Eclipse and the build environment:

 | JAR | Artifact ID | Group ID |
 | --- | --- | --- |